laravel/docs/pennant.md

 - All internal team members should be using the new API.
 - Any high traffic customers should not be using the new API.
-- Otherwise the feature should be randomly assigned to users with a 1 in 100 chance of being active.
+- Otherwise, the feature should be randomly assigned to users with a 1 in 100 chance of being active.

-The first time the `new-api` feature is checked for a given user, the result of the Closure will be stored by the underlying driver.
-The next time the feature is checked against the same user, the value will be retrieved from storage and the Closure will not be invoked.
+The first time the `new-api` feature is checked for a given user, the result of the closure will be stored by the storage driver.
+The next time the feature is checked against the same user, the value will be retrieved from storage and the closure will not be invoked.

-If a feature definition only returns a lottery, you may omit the Closure completely.
+For convenience, if a feature definition only returns a lottery, you may omit the closure completely:

     Feature::define('site-redesign', Lottery::odds(1, 1000));

 <a name="class-based-features"></a>
 ### Class Based Features

-Class based features are also supported.
-Unlike Closure based definitions, there is no need to register a class based feature in a service provider.
+Pennant also allows you to define class based features.
+Unlike closure based feature definitions, there is no need to register a class based feature in a service provider.

-When creating a feature class you will need to implement the `resolve` method:
+When writing a feature class, you only need to define a `resolve` method, which will be invoked to resolve the feature's initial value for a given scope.
+Again, typically, the scope will be the currently authenticated user:

 ```php
 <?php